Piotr1215/crossplane-k8s-composition/README.md

 </details>

-Following components are being installed:

-✔ k3s cluster</BR>
-✔ helm</BR>
-✔ crossplane</BR>
-✔ crossplane CLI</BR>
-✔ kubernetes provider</BR>
-✔ octant observability

-> Wait until "All Set" message is displayed on the screen and verify if cluster is setup correctly

-Check the cluster setup `kubectl get pods -A`{{execute T1}}

-Check Kuberentes cluster info and version `kubectl cluster-info && echo && kubectl version --short`{{execute T1}}

-Proceed to step 2 where we will explore the setup ➡

-## Observability 🔎

-> During this exercise, feel free to click on *Octant* tab and explore cluster status in a visual way.
-We will focus on *kubectl* commands.

-Click on the Dashboard tab or run octant from this link: https://[[HOST_SUBDOMAIN]]-7777-[[KATACODA_HOST]].environments.katacoda.com/

 ## Kubernetes Simplified

-We will start by practical demonstration of Crossplane composition by utilizing Kubernetes Provider and later dive deeper into what makes compositions so powerful.

-> Crossplane can compose infrastructure from various providers and most common usecase is cloud infrastructure.
-However, composing cloud infrastructure requires access to cloud and storing credentials in a secret.
-This is obviously not safe and that's why we will use Kubernetes Provider.
-All the Crossplane concepts and techniques equally apply to cloud provider infrastructure.

 By utilizing [Kubernetes provider](https://github.com/crossplane-contrib/provider-kubernetes), it's possible to control what Kubernetes resources are being created.
 It also enables complexity hiding for developers not familiar with [Kubernetes Resource Model](https://github.com/Kubernetes/design-proposals-archive/blob/main/architecture/resource-management.md).
 In this scenario we will deploy a Kubernetes application consisting of: